encode/django-rest-framework/docs/topics/rest-framework-2-announcement.md

 >
 > &mdash; [Roy Fielding][cite]

+---

+**Announcement:** REST framework 2 released - Tue 30th Oct 2012

+---

-REST framework 2 is an almost complete reworking of the original framework, which comprehensivly addresses some of the original design issues.
+REST framework 2 is an almost complete reworking of the original framework, which comprehensively addresses some of the original design issues.

 Because the latest version should be considered a re-release, rather than an incremental improvement, we've skipped a version, and called this release Django REST framework 2.0.